refinajs/refina/docs/guide/apis/util-funcs.md

 # Utility Context Functions

-The utility context functions are a set of functions that defined in the `Prelude` plugin, which is automatically installed when you create an app.
+This page introduces utility context functions in the `Prelude` plugin, which is automatically installed when you create an app.

-They provide some useful features.

 ## `_.portal`

-Render content to the end of the root element.
+Render content in the end of the root element.

-This is usefull when you want to render a dialog or a tooltip that should not be affected by the parent element's styles.
+This is usefull when you want to render a dialog or a tooltip that should not be affected by the parent element.

 **Example**